timthedev07/my-website/posts/math/brief-introduction-to-calculus-1.md

 Not too far in the future, blogs about integration and limits will be published too, so stay tuned!

-Again, all of the content I have covered and am about to cover is introductory level, this is about high school level if you will.
+Again, all of the content I have covered and am about to cover is at an introductory level, so this is about high school level if you will.
 But to anyone reading this, thanks for getting through it!